This was MADRID31 "Contemporary Phantasmagorias" 2023

 miguel regina

-Regina de Miguel is known for her interdisciplinary cinematographic and artistic practice that combines research and development processes that result in the production of knowledge, films and hybrid projects.
-One of the main discursive threads in de Miguel's work is the critical analysis of the supposed objectivity of scientific representation devices and of the production conditions of scientific knowledge.
-From a methodical approach, she establishes complex networks of connections that are nourished by the philosophy of science, ecofeminism, and speculative fiction and terror, which give rise to theoretical, existential, and poetic displacements where fragility operates as a form of resistance.
+Regina de Miguel is known for her interdisciplinary artistic and cinematic practice, which combines research and the development of processes that result in the production of knowledge, films, and hybrid projects.
+One of the main discursive threads of de Miguel's work is the critical analysis of the supposed objectivity of scientific representational devices and the conditions of scientific knowledge production.
+Using a methodical approach, she establishes complex networks of connections that draw on the philosophy of science, ecofeminism, speculative fiction, and horror, giving rise to theoretical, existential, and poetic shifts where fragility operates as a form of resistance.

 Itziar Okariz

 Itziar Okariz (San Sebastián, 1965) works within the framework of action and performance, questioning the ways of regulating language and the production of signs that define us.
-His work – vocal performances, actions, videos, installations and pieces of text – examines the links between architecture, territory, body, ritual, sexuality and semiotics.
+His work –performances vocals, actions, videos, installations and text pieces – examines the links between architecture, territory, body, ritual, sexuality and semiotics.

 Alberto García-Alix